datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

   are tracked.

 * Tables are usually defined in a database schema.
-  A database schema imposes integrity constraints on a database.
+  A database schema imposes integrity constraints on a database such as primary keys, referential integrity on foreign keys and column declarations.

   Sesam datasets are schemaless, which means that Sesam is neither bound by or enforces any integrity constraints on or between datasets.